|Volume 1, Issue 9|

 Nicholas' son David-IV is worth noting separately.
 GFA lists a David among the children of Nicholas but gives the wrong family description for this David.
-Nicholas' son married Elizabeth Whitlock and moved from Louisa to Caroline County.
-David and his sister Mildred were named in the 1777 will of Thomas Whitlock, father of David's wife Elizabeth and Mildred's husband, William.
+Nicholas' son married Elizabeth Whitlock and his daughter, Mildred, married William Whitlock. and moved from Louisa to Caroline County.
+David's wife, Elizabeth, is named as a beneficiary in the 1777 will of Thomas Whitlock, sister of Elizabeth and William, and David was a witness.
 David is further identified in a deed of sale of land to his brother Nicholas<18b>.
-Three of David's sons, John N., Thomas, and Jesse moved to Buncombe County, North Carolina and were among the early settlers there.
-Their brother, Elias, followed them to Buncombe County in later years where their parents were eventually buried.
+David's four sons, John N., Elias, Thomas, and Jesse moved to Buncombe County, North Carolina, and were among the early settlers there.
+Their parents followed them to Buncombe County in later years where they were eventually buried.

 GFA as well as various Haggard sources, gives conflicting dates for Elizabeth's birth: 14 August and 14 October, 1731.
 Except for the date of her marriage to Nathaniel Haggard, the chronology of her family is quite specifically quoted in various Haggard family records, and there seems to be no reason to question the year of her birth, 1731.
 This places her as being probably the fourth of the children of Nicholas-II.